google/shaderc-rs/README.md

    static shaderc library.
 1. If the `VULKAN_SDK` environment variable is set, then `$VULKAN_SDK/lib` will be searched for native dynamic or static shaderc library.
+1. If `pkg-config` is available, use it to find the path to search for libraries.
 1. On Linux, system library paths like `/usr/lib/` will additionally be searched for native dynamic or shaderc library, if the `SHADERC_LIB_DIR` is not set.
 1. Building from source, if the native shaderc library is not found via the above steps.

-For each library directory, the build script will try to find and link to the dynamic native shaderc library `shaderc_shared` first and the static native shaderc library `shaderc_combined` next.
+For each library directory, the build script will try to find and link to the dynamic native shaderc library `shaderc`/`shaderc_shared` first and the static native shaderc library `shaderc_combined` next.
 To prefer searching for the static library first and the dynamic library next, the option `--features prefer-static-linking` may be used.

 Building from Source